Skip to main content

 Salford, both city and university, have long been impacted by socioeconomic and cultural change.

+But what exactly was a College of Advanced Technology, or as they were commonly referred to: CATs?
+In simple terms, these institutions were identified by the government following the White Paper on Technical Education (1956).
+The report recognised gaps in Britain’s higher education sector, particularly science and technology, and aimed to accelerate the development of institutions capable of addressing national skills shortages.
+Selected colleges were tasked with expanding advanced courses, strengthening links with industry, and contributing to economic modernisation.
+While twenty-four institutions were initially considered, ten were ultimately designated to Colleges of Advanced Technology.
 These developments formed part of a broader post-war effort to expand higher education and strengthen the national economy through scientific research and technological innovation.
-Earlier recommendations from the National Advisory Council (1952), the Barlow Committee on Scientific Manpower (1946), and the Percy Report (1945) had already highlighted the need to increase the number of scientists and technologists.
+Earlier recommendations from the Percy Report (1945), the Barlow Committee on Scientific Manpower (1946), and the National Advisory Council (1952), had already highlighted the need to increase the number of scientists and technologists.
 By the mid-1950s, student numbers in science and technology had doubled compared with pre-war levels, and further growth was actively encouraged through new funding structures, full-time and sandwich courses, and the introduction of the Diploma in Technology.

 Salford’s designation as a College of Advanced Technology was announced in the House of Commons on 21 June 1956, with formal recognition confirmed on 2 November that year.
-Alongside nine other techincal providers, including Battersea (later the University of Surrey), Aston, Bradford, Brunel, Loughborough, and the Welsh College of Advanced Technology, Salford joined a network positioned at the forefront of Britain’s technological education strategy.
+Salford joined a newly created network of educational providers who were positioned at the forefront of Britain’s technological education strategy.
+A defining moment in Salford’s transformation, the White Paper set the course towards becoming a technological university.
+By 1961, the college operated in a contemporary building, the Maxwell Building, and in 1967, received the Royal Charter to become a Civic University.

 Visit of the Queen Elizabeth II (1926-2022) and crowds for the opening of the Royal College of Advanced Technology, Salford, 1961.